16 Things to Know Before Moving to Denver, CO

 As most already know, marijuana is legal for recreational use in the state of Colorado.
 In fact, in 2012, Colorado and Washington became the first two states to legalize its recreational use.
 Depending on where you’re from, this might cause a bit of culture shock, so just be prepared.

-Sports lover, Denver is for you.
+Sports lovers, Denver is for you.
 Whether it’s football, basketball, baseball or hockey, there’s something for everyone.
 Home of the Broncos, Rockies, Nuggets, and Avalanche, Denver residents rally around their professional teams.
 The stadiums are all conveniently nestled in downtown Denver as well.

-Families thrive in Denver
+12. Families Thrive in Denver

 From Apartment List’s renter confidence survey, renters rated Denver high for almost every category.
 Recreational activities and social life scored the highest.
 The only thing renters in Denver dislike is the affordability of the city.
-Denver has invested heavily in multifamily construction, which hopefully will stunt the rent growth.
+Denver has invested heavily in the importance of multifamily construction, which hopefully will stunt the rent growth.

-Parks are plentiful in the city
+14. Parks are Plentiful in the City

 Take a summer day to soak up the sun in one of Denver’s pristine parks.
 In City Park, you’ll find The Denver Zoo and the Museum of Nature and Science.
 Washington Park is another great option to go for a walk or a picnic.
 This park has tons of open green space, and even paddle boats to take out on the lake.